maxim-zhao/psrp/README.md

 Finally, it emits the Huffman trees and encoded script data as assembly, and also emits patches for all the locations where the original game references a script entry.
 Note that the game originally had script entries referenced by index; we instead patch with direct pointers.

-### menu_creater
+### menu_creator

 The menus themselves are encoded as raw tilemap data.
-This program takes the UTF-8 text in menus.txt (all the menus/windows) and opening.txt (the one window used in the opening) and converts them to the tilemap data.
+This program takes the UTF-8 text in menus.yaml and converts them to the tilemap data.
 Note that we use a "16-bit" TBL file for this part, with some extra characters used for the menu borders.

 Changing the menu dimensions is far from trivial.
 In order to act like overlapping windows, the game caches the tilemap data from under each one as it is drawn, and then restores it.
 This is done using fixed RAM areas, rather than some kind of stack, and these areas need to overlap (due to RAM restrictions), so we need to ensure only windows which are never used at the same time overlap in memory.